skyscrapers/documentation/coding_guidelines/terragrunt.md

 ## Terragrunt configuration

 Terragrunt configuration is defined in a terragrunt.hcl file.
-This uses the same HCL syntax as Terraform itself.
+This uses the same HCL syntax as OpenTofu itself.

 Example for a terragrunt file: